As virus spikes, Europe runs low on ICU beds, hospital staff

 In the seven months from early March through the end of September, Portugal officially counted more than 75,500 cases of COVID-19.
 In the month of October alone, it counted almost 66,000.

-In all, 391 coronavirus patients were in Portuguese ICUs as of Monday, when the country imposed a curfew.
+In all, 433 coronavirus patients were in Portuguese ICUs when the country imposed a curfew on Monday.
 During the worst week last spring, the ICUs had 271 coronavirus patients.
+The number hospitalized has risen sevenfold since Sept.
+1 and is still climbing.

 “There’s no end in sight,” Maltez said at the infectious disease ward he oversees at Lisbon’s Curry Cabral Hospital, where 20 ICU beds set aside for coronavirus patients are now all occupied.
 “No health service in the world … can withstand a deluge of cases that just keeps coming.”